-Several ways to increase information sharing were developed in the past years via EASO.
-EU+ COI researchers can also contact colleagues via a COI query to the country-specific EASO COI Specialist network if available.
-They also can consult existing or planned COI products via the National Production Plans which are collected bi-anually and distributed amongst the COI networks.
-For some countries of origin, source lists have been developed.
+Several ways to increase information sharing were developed in the past years via EASO (now EUAA).
+EU+ COI researchers can also contact colleagues via a COI query to the country-specific EUAA COI Specialist network if available.
+They also can consult existing or planned